AdyGCode/SaaS-FED-Notes/2026/Session-11/Session-11-2-roles-permissions-intro/slides.md

 ```

 <Announcement class="mt-6" type="info">
-You may publish the requiured files using an integrated menu:
+You may publish the required files using an integrated menu:

 <code>php artisan vendor:publish</code>